petm5/petermarshall.ca-v2/src/routes/+page.md

 <BannerImage />

-This is Peter Marshall's tech and web development blog, where we explore the intricate world of creating *secure* and *trustworthy* applications.
+This is Peter Marshall's homepage, where we explore the intricate world of creating *secure* and *trustworthy* applications.

 I believe that software development is more than just writing code; it's about crafting experiences that resonate deeply with end users.
 Whether I'm working on a new feature or maintaining existing functionality, my goal is always to create solutions that are intuitive, reliable, and sustainable.